ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 45-package target.
 This topology is reviewed independently from the still-dormant exact-run publication path.

+Topology discovery accepts exactly one collector contract in each batch during the staged migration: either the current legacy collector or the strict `collect-batch-observations` collector, never both.
+A strict batch must bind the exact orchestration ID, dispatch nonce, batch number, and complete `needs` payload, and its uploader must consume only the collector's declared artifact path.
+Strict reusable and manual triggers must declare the two required orchestration inputs as explicit strings and may not add another trigger.
+Batches 1, 2, 7, 12, 13, and 17 must also retain their reviewed optional
+`prefetch_run_id` and `prefetch_artifact_name` string inputs.
+Only the eight reviewed package jobs may forward that pair: Spark and NiFi in batch 1, Pinot in batch 2, Hive in batch 7, Hadoop and DolphinScheduler in batch 12, Storm in batch 13, and Druid in batch 17.
+The strict contract rejects missing, altered, partial, or additional forwarding and rejects prefetch inputs on every other batch.

 ## Local validation

 The canonical CI environment is Python 3.12 on Linux Arm64 with PyYAML 6.0.3.
 The